corneliusroemer/nextclade-pango-eval/README.md

 Output results always as tsv, one results file per method

+## Progress

+### Confusion matrix

+Create confusion matrix, split into diagonal and off-diagonal.
+Uploaded to Google Sheets for inspection.

+Most errors seem to be in the direction of too general, e.g. AY.7.2 (Designation) -> AY.7 (Nextclade)

+Some errors could be down to misdesignations (or missed updates rather), like when B.1.617.2 should be AY.122

+About 3% of Deltas are misclassified (most too general)

 ## Further work

 Manually check for a subset of disagreements who is right

+Need defining mutations to check why we're being too specific.
+For example P.1.10.1, not clear at all what's supposedly defining.
+Turns out: a non-designated sequence got in the way and wrong inference took place, the internal node got P.1.10.1 rather than P.1.10

+Hard mask things like S:142?
+Creating noise in Delta placements.

+How did `Denmark/DCGC-8062/2020,C.30.1` end up in reference tree, when it wasn't supposed to be sampled in, according to `nr.tsv`.

+## Ideas for improving Nextclade pango

+- Add at least 2 lineages for each recent lineage (sample date within last year)
+- Add calculated basal lineage
+- Remove outliers, lineages that are designated differently by Usher than the designation